gross negligence insurance household contents

 Katrin Straub

 A brief moment of carelessness can be costly.
-Discover what gross negligence means for your home insurance and how you can enjoy full coverage despite minor mistakes.
-We explain what really matters.
+Learn what gross negligence means for your home insurance and how you can still enjoy full protection despite small mistakes.
+We show you what matters.

 The topic in brief and concise terms

-Gross negligence occurs when fundamental duties of care are grossly neglected; insurers may then reduce the benefits (§ 81 VVG).
+Gross negligence occurs when fundamental duties of care are disregarded to a high degree; insurers may then reduce the benefits (§ 81 VVG).

-Look for policies that include a 'waiver of gross negligence defense' to ensure full insurance coverage even in case of your own mistakes.
+Look for policies that "waive the objection of gross negligence" to enjoy full insurance coverage even in the event of your own mistakes.

-Typical examples of gross negligence include unattended candles, washing machines running when absent, or unlocked doors.
+Typical examples of gross negligence include unattended candles, washing machines running while away, or unlocked doors.

 Understanding Gross Negligence: Definition and Distinction

-Gross negligence occurs when the care required in traffic is violated in an especially severe manner.
-It involves behaviour where obvious considerations are not made and things are ignored which should have been clear to everyone.
-A typical example is leaving the house while candles are burning unattended, causing damage of several thousand euros.
-Unlike simple negligence, which represents only a minor disregard for care, gross negligence is more serious.
-It is important to differentiate this from intent, where damage is caused deliberately or accepted as a possibility; no insurance covers this.
-The distinction is often a case-by-case decision, which can have significant financial consequences.
+Gross negligence occurs when the diligence required in traffic is violated in a particularly severe manner.
+It refers to behaviour where obvious considerations are not made and what should have been clear to anyone is disregarded.
+A typical example is leaving the house while candles are burning unattended, causing damage worth several thousand euros.
+Unlike simple negligence, which represents a mere minor lack of care, gross negligence is more severe.
+Distinct from this is intent, where damage is consciously caused or accepted; in such cases, no insurance will cover it.
+The distinction is often a case-by-case decision with significant financial implications.

-The legal basis: § 81 VVG and the principle of apportionment
+The legal basis: § 81 VVG and the principle of proportionality

-The Insurance Contract Act (VVG) regulates in § 81 paragraph 2 the consequences of grossly negligent causing of the insured event.
-Unlike before the VVG reform in two thousand and eight, where often the entire claim would be forfeited, the insurer today may only reduce the benefit according to the severity of the negligence.
-This principle is called proportionality.
-The burden of proof for the existence of gross negligence and the degree of reduction lies with the insurer.
-A reduction by zero percent is just as possible as a reduction by one hundred percent in particularly serious cases.
+The Insurance Contract Act (VVG) regulates in § 81 paragraph 2 the consequences of grossly negligent causation of the insured event.
+Unlike before the VVG reform in two thousand and eight, where often the entire claim was forfeited, the insurer is now only allowed to reduce the benefit in proportion to the degree of negligence.
+This principle is called apportionment.
+The burden of proof for the presence of gross negligence and the degree of reduction lies with the insurer.
+A reduction of zero percent is possible, as is a reduction of one hundred percent in particularly serious cases.
 For you as the policyholder, this means a fairer regulation, but still a financial risk.
-A suitable household insurance can offer security here.
+An appropriate home contents insurance can offer security here.

 Practical examples: When does it become critical for policyholders?

-The range of grossly negligent actions is wide and often leads to discussions with the insurer.
+The range of grossly negligent actions is large and often leads to discussions with the insurer.
 Here are some typical scenarios from practice:

-• Leaving the washing machine running unattended for several hours while being away, which can result in water damage costing over five thousand euros.
+• Leaving the washing machine running unattended for several hours while absent, potentially leading to water damage of over five thousand euros.

-• Leaving the apartment with the door only pushed shut but not locked, facilitating burglary.
+• Leaving the house with the door only pulled shut but not locked, which facilitates a break-in theft.

-• A window left ajar during a prolonged absence, allowing access to burglars or resulting in water damage during a storm.
+• A window left ajar during an extended absence, allowing easy access for burglars or causing water damage during a storm.

-• Disposing of hot ashes in a flammable waste bin, which can cause a fire with costs of ten thousand euros and more.
+• Disposing of hot ashes in a combustible bin, which can cause a fire with costs of ten thousand euros or more.

-• Allowing candles to burn unattended, especially on Advent wreaths or Christmas trees, is a classic scenario.
+• Leaving candles burning unattended, particularly on Advent wreaths or Christmas trees, is a classic.

-• A defective electrical appliance, known to be faulty, is continued to be used and triggers a fire.
+• A faulty electrical appliance, known to be defective, continues to be used and causes a fire.

-These examples show how quickly an everyday situation can become a problem with the household insurance.
-Even momentary carelessness can be considered grossly negligent.
-The thorough evaluation of each individual case is crucial here.
+These examples show how quickly an everyday situation can become a problem with the home insurance.
+Even a brief moment of carelessness can be deemed grossly negligent.
+Careful examination of each individual case is crucial here.

-If the policyholder has caused the damage through gross negligence, the insurer will assess the extent to which the benefit will be reduced.
-The range spans from zero to one hundred percent.
-Courts have already made numerous decisions on this matter.
-For example, tilting a roof window despite a storm warning may result in a fifty percent reduction.
-In cases of very serious breaches that nearly amount to intent, a reduction to zero is also possible, equating to a complete loss of benefits.
-The exact amount of reduction depends on the circumstances of the individual case, taking both objective and subjective factors into account.
+If the policyholder has caused the damage through gross negligence, the insurer will assess to what extent the benefit will be reduced.
+The range can be from zero to one hundred percent.
+Courts have already made numerous rulings on this matter.
+For example, tilting a roof window despite a storm warning can result in a fifty percent reduction.
+In very serious violations, which almost border on intent, a reduction to zero is also possible, equating to a complete loss of benefits.
+The exact amount of the reduction depends on the circumstances of the individual case, taking into account both objective and subjective factors.
 Transparent communication with the insurer is important here.
-Also, inform yourself about the difference between building insurance and household contents insurance, as similar principles may apply.
+Also, find out about the difference between building and contents insurance, as similar principles may apply.

-Protection against reduction: Waiver of the objection of gross negligence
+Protection against reduction: Waiver of the defence of gross negligence

-Many modern home insurance policies offer a clause that provides a significant advantage to policyholders: the "waiver of the objection of gross negligence."
-If this waiver is included in the contract, the insurer will pay up to the agreed insurance sum even if the damage was caused by gross negligence.
+Many modern household insurance policies offer a clause that provides policyholders with a significant advantage: the 'waiver of objection to gross negligence'.
+If this waiver is included in the contract, the insurer will pay up to the agreed sum insured even if the damage was caused by gross negligence.
 This offers comprehensive protection against financial losses.
-When taking out home insurance, be sure to look out for this clause.
-Our expert tip: Check the conditions carefully, as sometimes the waiver only applies up to a certain damage amount or excludes certain breaches of obligations.
-Comparing different tariffs is always worthwhile here.
-Some insurers already offer this important protection in their basic tariffs, while others provide it as an additional module.
+When taking out a home contents insurance policy, be sure to look for this clause.
+Our expert tip: Check the terms carefully, as sometimes the waiver is only valid up to a certain level of damage or excludes certain breaches of obligations.
+It's always worthwhile to compare different tariffs.
+Some insurers offer this important protection in their basic policies, while others provide it as an additional module.

 Recommendations for Action: How to Minimise Your Risk

-To minimise the risk of benefit reduction due to gross negligence, you should follow some basic rules of conduct and select your insurance policy carefully.
-Here are some concrete tips:
+To minimise the risk of a reduction in benefits due to gross negligence, you should observe some basic behaviour rules and select your insurance policy carefully.
+Here are some specific tips:

-• Observe your duties of care: Close windows and doors when leaving your home, do not leave electrical appliances running unattended, and handle sources of fire carefully.
-Even small measures can significantly reduce the risk.
+• Observe duty of care: Close windows and doors when leaving your home, do not leave electrical appliances running unattended, and handle fire sources with care.
+Even small measures significantly reduce the risk.

-• Regular checks: Regularly check the hoses of washing and dishwashers for leaks and replace them according to the manufacturer's instructions.
+• Regular checks: Regularly inspect hoses of washing machines and dishwashers for leaks and replace them according to the manufacturer's instructions.
 A burst hose can quickly lead to costs exceeding two thousand euros.

-• Review old policies: Particularly contracts that are older than five to ten years often do not provide adequate protection against gross negligence.
+• Review old policies: Particularly contracts older than five to ten years often do not include any or only insufficient protection against gross negligence.

-• Pay attention to waiver clauses: Choose a plan that explicitly waives the objection of gross negligence.
+• Pay attention to waiver clauses: Choose a plan that expressly waives the objection of gross negligence.
 This is the best protection.

-• Report damage immediately: Inform your insurer promptly and truthfully about any damage.
+• Report damage immediately: Inform your insurer immediately and truthfully about any damage.

-By acting conscientiously and choosing the right insurance cover, for example, as offered by a modern contents insurance, you can ensure effective protection.
-Also consider additional policies such as a natural hazard insurance.
+By acting consciously and choosing the right insurance cover, such as that offered by a modern home contents insurance policy, you can effectively protect yourself.
+Also, consider additional policies such as natural hazard insurance.

 Your next step to comprehensive protection